syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Getting-Started.md

 ## Enabling password visibility toggle

-The password visibility toggle is used to show or hide the visibility of characters in the text view added to the control.
+The password visibility toggle is used to show or hide the visibility of characters in the input view added to the control.
 You can enable this toggle by setting the `EnablePasswordVisibilityToggle` property to true.

 {% tabs %}